saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 Bear in mind that you are not an employee of Google neither as an intern at Google.
 You’re working with Open Source organizations that you applied to or got selected in.

-Stipend is paid to you by those organizations, it might vary based on your performance and the work youve done.
+Stipend is paid to you by those organizations, it might vary based on your performance and the work you've done.

 ### Program details
 - *Region:* Worldwide